The Australian Women's Weekly: History and profile

 By 1961, the publication had a circulation of 800,000.

 The Weekly celebrated its 50th anniversary of publication in June 1983 and its 75th anniversary in the October 2008 issue was published by then Editor-in-Chief Robyn Foyster.
 The silver foil cover featured Nicole Kidman and Hugh Jackman with an exclusive interview about their upcoming film, 'Australia'.
 The 75th Birthday was marked with an anniversary party of 75 VIP guests at Fort Denison in Sydney.
 Robyn also re-introduced The Australian Women's Weekly Book Club which was launched at an event in Sydney in 2008 by award-winning writer Di Morrissey, who had begun her career as a cadet at The Australian Women's Weekly.
 Publishing and Broadcasting Limited (PBL) launched Women's Weekly versions in Singapore (1997) and Malaysia in 2000.
 The magazine in each country follows the Australian Weeklys writing style, while its content is idiosyncratic to the country.

 In 2012 the parent company of the magazine, ACP Magazines, a subsidiary of Nine Entertainment, was acquired by the Bauer Media Group.

 Audited circulation under Nene King was 980,000.
 The 60th anniversary edition sold in excess of one-million.

 Audited circulation in June 2013 was 459,175 copies monthly.
 Readership numbers for September 2014 were estimated to be 1,828,000.

 In mid-June 2020, the Sydney-based investment company Mercury Capital acquired The Australian Women's Weekly as part of its acquisition of Bauer Media's Australian and New Zealand magazine brands.
 In late September 2020, Mercury Capital rebranded Bauer Media as Are Media, which took over publication of the Woman's Weekly.

 Cultural impact

-The overall popularity of the magazine between the 1930s–1980s meant that articles and advertisements published in it were widely read across Australia, not only by women, but men as well.
+The overall popularity of the magazine between the 1930s and 1980s meant that articles and advertisements published in it were widely read across Australia, not only by women, but men as well.
 The magazine's power to influence and shape culture across the nation intersected with the rise of various women's and parenting issues.
-In a review of issues published between the 1930s–1980s, historians have argued that The Australian Women's Weekly promoted school uniforms for children at a time when school uniforms were not mandatory across the country.
+In a review of issues published between the 1930s and 1980s, historians have argued that The Australian Women's Weekly promoted school uniforms for children at a time when school uniforms were not mandatory across the country.
 This promotion, mainly through targeted coverage of school aged children, shaped views of motherhood and child-rearing throughout Australia.
 Publications in the magazine focused on products, children's fashion, and celebrity children continue to shape readers views of motherhood and child-rearing.